Scottish National Liberation Army: Formation

 The SNLA was founded in 1980 by Adam Busby, a former soldier who served in the Argyll and Sutherland Highlanders.
-Busby was also a founding member of the Scottish Republican Socialist Party (SRSP), and a former member of the Scottish National Party (SNP), having joined the Dumbarton branch on his 16th birthday.
+Busby was also a founding member of the Scottish Republican Socialist Party, and a former member of the Scottish National Party (SNP), having joined the Dumbarton chapter on his 16th birthday.
 The SNLA was formed in the wake of the 1979 Scottish devolution referendum.
 This referendum had resulted in a majority of voters (51.6%) supporting the establishment of a devolved parliament in Scotland, but as there was only a 64% voter turnout, the Yes vote represented only 32.9% of registered voters.
 This did not meet the requirement for at least 40% of voters voting in favour, per the Scotland Act 1978, so the devolved parliament was not established.
 Busby felt that this outcome called for a more forceful approach towards achieving independence, on the grounds that there was "no constitutional way forward".